Communicating About Opioids: Lessons from the Past Decade

 A doodle sitting at a desk that says "Voices from the field."

 This week, we’re excited to bring you another post in our new(ish) series “Voices From the Field.”
-We chatted with Ashani Johnson-Turbes, Director of NORC’s Center on Equity Research (and President of the Society for Health Communication!).
+We chatted with Ashani Johnson-Turbes, Vice President at NORC (and President of the Society for Health Communication!).
 NORC at the University of Chicago is an objective, nonpartisan research organization that works with government agencies, nonprofits, foundations, and commercial organizations.
-Within NORC and beyond, the Center on Equity Research works to advance equity through the development, implementation, and dissemination of high-quality inclusive and equitable social science research.

 Why is that important, you ask?
 Well, for one thing, social science research — the study of human behavior and relationships — influences many policy decisions that affect public health.
 Social and behavioral science informs decisions on how funding is allocated, how public health campaigns are designed, and what programs and services are needed and developed.
 But historically, some groups of people have been absent from not only the research, but also from the process of making decisions about what kind of research is important and is being conducted — and how that’s done.